 This dude is such a cheap person.

 This is the French slang for “gold digger”.
-The meaning of the word has changed during the time.
+The meaning of the word has changed over time.
 It appears first in the gypsy community to describe something nice and pleasant.
 The French rapper Seth Gecko made a song with this word called “mitcho”.

 Cette fille c’est trop une michto.